ComfyLiving

 (WorldAtlas)

 Romania is the country that has the highest homeownership rate in the world, at 96.4%.
 This means that a large majority of the country owns their own homes.
-The country with the second highest rate of homeownership is Singapore, at 90.8%.
+The country with the second-highest rate of homeownership is Singapore, at 90.8%.
 In third place, not far behind, is Slovakia, at 90.3%

-The rest of the top 20 countries with the highest rate of homeownership are Cuba, Croatia, Lithuania, India, Hungary, Russia, Poland, Norway, Bulgaria, Estonia, Latvia, Malta, Mexico, Thailand, Spain, the Czech Republic, and Iceland.
+Looking at homeownership rate by county, the rest of the top 20 countries with the highest rate of homeownership are Cuba, Croatia, Lithuania, India, Hungary, Russia, Poland, Norway, Bulgaria, Estonia, Latvia, Malta, Mexico, Thailand, Spain, the Czech Republic, and Iceland.

 Is home ownership on the decline?